 Compressor Performance Testing

 Many large building automation contractors do performance testing on behalf of their large customers.
-These contractors routinely use thermal mass flow meters to measure compressed air, natural gas, nitrogen and other common gases; they also frequently recommend that their customers install the meters after the audit to permanently monitor the gases.
+These contractors routinely use thermal mass flow meters to measure compressed air, natural gas, nitrogen, and other common gases; they also frequently recommend that their customers install the meters after the audit to monitor the gases permanently.

 In part three of this series, we address Five Thermal Mass Flow Meter Applications on Natural Gas.

 If there is anything we can help you with, please message us here.